A method that is specified

 public delegate void InputEventHandler(object sender, EventArgs e, string s);

-Then, in the class where the event is handled, we create an instance of the delegate and
+the event is handled, we create an instance of the delegate and

-add it to the event object of the class that will receive the event.
+of the class that will receive the event.
 When creating the delegate,

-we indicate the method that it will call (in this case, OnInput):
+it will call (in this case, OnInput):

 visuals.InputEvent += new InputEventHandler(OnInput);